|Program Levels||Courses and certificate programs|

 Source: U.S. Bureau of Labor Statistics

 Data entry courses and certificate programs are available to prepare students for careers that require accurate entry of data, such as those in administrative assisting and word processing.
 These courses are offered as general and also career-specific courses.
 Those seeking a comprehensive education can pursue a certificate geared toward data entry clerks and others seeking office careers.
 These courses and programs prepare students to accurately enter data, such as survey results or demographics, which can then be used to develop marketing, advertising, and sales plans.
 Individual courses in microcomputer, document processing, and legal and medical office procedures are also available.
 Some schools offer online options for courses.

 Document Processing Courses

-Through data entry classes like this, students develop typing skills and learn how to type at least 25 words per minute.
-Command keys necessary for entering data, basic keyboarding skills, reading through documents for accuracy and managing one's work area is all covered.
-Students also practice formatting business documents and reproduce pre-made documents to check for accuracy, organization and speed.
+Through document processing data entry classes, students develop typing skills and learn how to type at least 25 words per minute.
+Command keys necessary for entering data, basic keyboarding skills, reading through documents for accuracy, and managing one's work area is all covered.
+Students also practice formatting business documents and reproduce pre-made documents to check for accuracy, organization, and speed.

 Legal and Medical Office Procedures Courses

 The legal and medical office procedures course covers basic principles of operating and managing a general office, although some programs focus on legal or medical offices, depending on the specific degree program.
 Through these courses, students learn specific terms and medical or legal terminology as it's necessary.
 Management skills necessary for running an office are included in the course, and students develop ways to demonstrate competencies.